Records for safeties in football: Super Bowl XX

-In the fourth quarter of Super Bowl XX, the Chicago Bears scored a safety against the New England Patriots when defensive lineman Henry Waechter sacked backup quarterback Steve Grogan in the end zone.
+In the fourth quarter of Super Bowl XX, the Chicago Bears scored a safety against the New England Patriots when Bears defensive lineman Henry Waechter sacked Patriots backup quarterback Steve Grogan in the end zone.

-The Bears dominated the game throughout on both sides of the ball, especially the second half, and won easily 46–10.
-The safety was the last score of the game by either team.
-The number 46 also had significance, as Chicago played a defensive scheme called the "46 Defense" after the jersey number of former player Doug Plank.
+The Bears dominated the game on both sides of the ball, especially in the second half, and won 46–10.
+The safety was the last score of the game made by either team.

 Super Bowl XXI

-In the second quarter of Super Bowl XXI, the New York Giants scored a safety against the Denver Broncos when defensive end George Martin sacked John Elway into the end zone, cutting the Broncos' 10–7 lead to 10–9.
-The Giants, who had been ahead earlier, would later retake the lead and go on to win the game 39–20.
+In the second quarter of Super Bowl XXI, the New York Giants scored a safety against the Denver Broncos when Giants defensive end George Martin sacked Broncos quarterback John Elway in the end zone, cutting the Broncos' lead to 10–9.
+The Giants, who had been ahead earlier, would retake the lead and win the game 39–20.

 Super Bowl XXV

-In the second quarter of Super Bowl XXV between the Buffalo Bills and New York Giants, the Bills scored a safety when defensive end Bruce Smith sacked Giants quarterback Jeff Hostetler in the end zone, giving the Bills a 12–3 lead.
+In the second quarter of Super Bowl XXV between the Buffalo Bills and the New York Giants, the Bills scored a safety when their defensive end Bruce Smith sacked Giants quarterback Jeff Hostetler in the end zone, giving the Bills a 12–3 lead.

-Smith nearly forced a fumble from Hostetler on the sack, but Hostetler held onto the ball to ensure only two points were surrendered instead of a potential seven for a touchdown and extra point: as it turned out, this was pivotal, as Buffalo ultimately lost the game 20–19 on a missed field goal.
+Smith nearly forced a fumble from Hostetler on the sack, but Hostetler held onto the ball to ensure only two points were surrendered instead of a potential six.
+Buffalo ultimately lost the game 20–19 after a missed field goal.

 Super Bowl XLIII

-In the fourth quarter of Super Bowl XLIII between the Steelers and the Arizona Cardinals, Steelers center Justin Hartwig committed a holding penalty in the Steelers own end zone, wiping out a 20-yard Ben Roethlisberger pass to Santonio Holmes on third-and-10.
+In the fourth quarter of Super Bowl XLIII between the Steelers and the Arizona Cardinals, Steelers center Justin Hartwig committed a holding penalty in the Steelers' own end zone, wiping out a 20-yard pass from Ben Roethlisberger to Santonio Holmes on third-and-10.

-The automatic safety cut the Steelers' lead to 20–16 (and subsequently put them behind 23–20 after Larry Fitzgerald caught a 63-yard touchdown pass by Kurt Warner on the Cardinals' ensuing drive after the free kick), but Pittsburgh went on to win 27–23.
-It was the first time that a safety in the Super Bowl was the result of a penalty.
+The automatic safety cut the Steelers' lead to 20–16.
+On the Cardinals' ensuing drive after the free kick,Larry Fitzgerald caught a 63-yard touchdown pass by Kurt Warner, putting Pittsburgh behind 23–20.
+However, Pittsburgh went on to win 27–23.
+It was the first time in a Super Bowl that a safety was the result of a penalty.

 Super Bowl XLVI

-In the first quarter of Super Bowl XLVI between the Giants and the New England Patriots, New England quarterback Tom Brady was called for intentional grounding in his own end zone.
+In the first quarter of Super Bowl XLVI between the Giants and the New England Patriots, New England quarterback Tom Brady was penalized for intentional grounding in his own end zone.

-While under pressure from the Giants, Brady threw the ball toward the center of the field beyond where any players were.
-Even though the ball crossed the line of scrimmage, Brady was still in the passer pocket when he released the ball, making the deliberate overthrow an intentional grounding.
+While under pressure from the Giants, Brady threw the ball toward the center of the field, beyond where any players were.
+Even though the ball crossed the line of scrimmage, Brady was still in the passer's pocket when he released the ball, making the deliberate overthrow an intentional grounding.
 The Giants went on to win 21–17.